tang-nina/Flixster/README.md

 ## Notes

+The file with the YouTube and MoviesDB API keys, secrets.xml, is not included in this repo.

 Describe any challenges encountered while building the app.

 * ImageView scaling may be slightly off - I'm not sure.